F1nnM/Rainbow-Cards/README.md

 npm run start
 ```

+Should you get any errors a la "Failed to fetch", you might want to replace `0.0.0.0` in the `.env` file with either `localhost` or your local IP-address.

 ## Developing
 Now that both frontend and backend are up and running, you can start developing.